altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Regis exhaled, then brought the topic back to the “present”.

-【… The South is under the purview of the Sixth Army in the first place.
-There’s something that bothers me a little, so we should make them work hard.】
+"… The South is under the purview of the Sixth Army in the first place.
+There’s something that bothers me a little, so we should make them work hard."<br/>

-【There’s something bothering you?】
+"There’s something bothering you?"<br/>

-【… Just a speculation.】
+"… Just a speculation."<br/>

 At this moment, the door of the bookshop was opened.